AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 ### 1/29/25
 - There's an error: vector memory exhausted (limit reached?) that occurs when making an SCE and/or converting SCE into an FCS.
 - This was solved by "overwrite = TRUE" in the compCytof line (chunk 404)
-- Not sure if this drastically changes our dataset or not but we will see once we look at it
+- Not sure if this drastically changes our dataset or not but we will see once we look at it.

+### 2/12/25
+- Started on batch_correction script and fixed some formatting issues while trying to improve the code.